sagar23/Ng4-MultiSelectList/README.md

 # MultiSelectList

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
-MultiSelectList is a angular4 component empowers the single or multi slect functionality on a provided list depending on the choice of selection.
+MultiSelectList is a angular4 component empowers the single or multi select functionality on a provided list depending on the choice of selection.
 Core logic of the selection sits in list.componenet.ts and implementation is in app.component.ts.
 Please npm install before use.

 ## Development server